Tommy Doyle. Remember the name.

 Glyn is still the Blues youngest ever servant for the club, at 15 years and 314 days.
 He spent his whole playing career at City and scored the winning goal in the League Cup victory in 1970, a versatile hero who established himself at left-back during our most successful era.

 Tommy is certainly living up to the legacy that his surname withholds, the 15-year-old leads his City compatriots out week-in-week-out and features regularly for the U16s.

-It’s not just at City where Doyle is making a name for himself, he has also captained the Three Lions, never mind for his own age group, but a year senior to his own and is touted as one of England’s brightest prospects.
+It’s not just at City where Doyle is making a name for himself as he has also captained the Three Lions not just for his own age group, but a year senior to his own and is touted as one of England’s brightest prospects.

 As well as Doyle, City also has four other regular starters among the England U16 contingent, including the likes of Bobby Duncan, cousin to Steven Gerrard and D’Marigio Wright-Phillips, son of cult hero Shaun.

 Doyle is a very innovative midfielder, combining technical prowess with a worrying burst of pace.
 A specialist from a dead ball situation, that would leave a crowd in awe.

 He isn’t limited to midfield either, Tommy imposes a goal-threat from practically anywhere in the opposition’s half with a startling ability to finish competently from a vast range of positions.

 Comparisons have been drawn to Liverpool legend Steven Gerrard from his natural appetite for goal, as well as being proficient when the ball is at his feet.
 There is no denial City have a very special player in their ranks.

 On Friday evening, Doyle captained the U15s to Super Floodlit Cup glory after defeating Arsenal 5-1 in the final in which he bagged an assist.
 This is their third trophy of the triumphant campaign.